-Responses to both the public survey and in these basic skills.
-Nonetheless, during the request for input on the BEAD Five-Year the external engagement process informing the development of this plan, we heard from Action Plan and Initial Proposal, as well as organizations serving underrepresented direct discussions with the public, highlighted communities including formerly incarcerated a general lack of awareness of resources for individuals, elderly populations, and migrant digital equity.
-There is an opportunity for the VCBB and partners to do more extensive farm workers that digital literacy is a outreach about what programs and resources significant challenge and resources are in high can help people get access to affordable demand.
-Staff of community organizations have computers, assistive technology, digital skilling found technical support and digital literacy opportunities, and more. training becoming an increasingly significant part of their roles.
-This supports the need to highly targeted interventions to groups and individuals in need of digital literacy support.
+Responses to both the public survey and the request for input on the BEAD Five-Year Action Plan and Initial Proposal, as well as direct discussions with the public, highlighted a general lack of awareness of resources for digital equity.
+There is an opportunity for the VCBB and partners to do more extensive outreach about what programs and resources can help people get access to affordable computers, assistive technology, digital skilling opportunities, and more.